AmazingAng/Clone0/eip_draft.md

 ## Simple Summary

-With the newly introduced `PUSH0` opcode ([eip-3855](https://eips.ethereum.org/EIPS/eip-3855)) at Shanghai Upgrade, we minimized the previous Minimal Proxy Contract ([eip-1167](https://eips.ethereum.org/EIPS/eip-1167)) by 200 gas at deployment and 5 gas at runtime, while remain the same functionalities.
+With the newly introduced `PUSH0` opcode ([eip-3855](https://eips.ethereum.org/EIPS/eip-3855)) at Shanghai Upgrade, we optimized the previous Minimal Proxy Contract ([eip-1167](https://eips.ethereum.org/EIPS/eip-1167)) from 55 bytes to 54 bytes, which saves 200 gas at deployment and 5 gas at runtime, while remain the same functionalities.
 ## Abstract

 Use `PUSH0` opcode minimize gas cost of the previous Minimal Proxy Contract, which simply and cheaply clone contract functionality in an immutable way.